cwallenwein/offsett/README.md

 - [Solution](#solution)
 - [Tips](#tips)

-This repo consists of the API and an example website based on the API that people can use to calculate the carbon footprint of their Bitcoin transactions.

 # API
 This is a RESTful API that returns JSON-encoded responses.
 It is Node.js + Typescript based, uses Chai and Mocha for testing and Istanbul for tracking code coverage.